Jar-17/yolov7_for_baseball/README.md

 # Overview
-This is the aplication of yolov7 on Baseball featuring swing and ball tracking, and there are UI for the features
+This is the application of yolov7 on Baseball featuring swing and ball tracking, and there are UI for the features
 # Command

+## Prerequisite
+Conda environment:https://www.anaconda.com/download/       <- Follow these steps, and just apply default settings

 ## First, create a conda environment based on needed packages
 `
 conda create -n name [YOUT_ENV_NAME] python=3.9